sematext/docs/docs/synthetics/using-the-api.md

 | end | STRING | HH:MM | End time HH:MM | YES |

 ### Create a Browser Monitor
+When creating a Browser Monitor which uses a User Journey script, special characters in the User Journey script should be correctly escaped.
 To create a Browser Monitor which monitors a URL using a User Journey script, we would send a HTTP request as follows:
 ```
 curl -L -X POST 'https://apps.sematext.com/synthetics-api/api/apps/17174/monitors/browser' \